imanuelgittens/javascript-studies/Mastering-the-IDE-Webstorm/Why-You-Need-Webstorm-And-How-To-Get-And-Install-It/questions.md

 Category: Why You Need WebStorm and How to Get and Install It

 Webstorm is an Integrated Development Environment (IDE) that is built specifically for web development and it comes packed with powerful features that take its functionality far beyond the level of most code editors.
 While there are many other IDEs that compete with Webstorm in the web development world, a unique feature makes it stand out among the rest.
 That feature is called *intelligent code completion* and it really pushes the envelop by speeding up the time it takes to write programs in a smart and unintrusive way.

 While many rival IDEs and text editors have the ability to make code suggestions either through plugin or out of the box, Webstorm's intelligent code completion actually analyzes the context of code being written and uses this to make suggestions.
-This way Webstorm only makes suggestions that help you only within the context of your work and this allows the developer to work faster and smarter.
+This way Webstorm only makes suggestions that help you within the context of your work and this allows the developer to work faster and smarter.

 This unique feature added to the numerous other benefits that Webstorm provides makes it arguably the best IDE for web development.

 ####Question 2